 If you have ever read an article about Angel Statues or visited a site covering temple trivia, you are bound to have read something like this in regards to the Monticello Temple and it’s Moroni Statue:

 ‘The White Angel was found to be to hard to see, so it was removed from Monticello and was later gold leafed and placed on Columbus Ohio.’

 This statement is EVERYWHERE on the Internet.
 But it’s not even be true.

-Article “A Life Size Moroni,” written by Carla Byram and published 23 May 1998, the author states that the first of the statues had just been placed on the Monticello Utah Temple the previous week.
+An article written in the Utah newspaper The Deseret News, when these smaller statues were first getting started, sheds more light on the story.
+In the Article “A Life Size Moroni,” written by Carla Byram and published 23 May 1998, the author states that the first of the statue had just been placed on the Monticello Utah Temple the previous week.
 She then later states that “five more statues have been started at Wallgren’s Kearns studio.”

-Third and Last, in a private interview with someone from the Church History Museum, the original researcher for all this information, Marvin Quist, learned that the original Monticello Utah Angel Moroni is still white and is currently in storage at the Church History Museum’s storage facility.
+In a interview with someone from the Church History Museum, the original researcher for all this information, Marvin Quist, learned that the original Monticello Utah Angel Moroni is still white and is currently in storage at the Church History Museum’s storage facility.

 All information is sourced as described in this section

 Faces: North East